liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

 ## Module Management [](id=module-management)

 Maven Workspace makes managing your Maven project easier than ever.
-To create a project, navigate to the appropriate workspace folder dedicated to that type of project (e.g., `modules`, `wars`, etc.).
+To create a project, navigate to the appropriate workspace folder for that type of project (e.g., `modules`, `wars`, etc.).
 Then generate the project archetype.
 You can view a full listing of the available archetypes in the [Project Templates](/develop/reference/-/knowledge_base/7-0/project-templates) reference section.
 Once the project is generated, it can leverage all of Maven Workspace's functionality.

-Maven Workspace also lets you deploy your projects to a @product@ instance using Maven.
+Maven Workspace also lets you deploy your projects to @product@ using Maven.
 See the
 [Deploying a Module Built with Maven to @product@](/develop/tutorials/-/knowledge_base/7-0/deploying-a-module-built-with-maven-to-liferay-portal) tutorial for more information.